saifkaka66/ud036_StarterCode/README.md

 # ud036_StarterCode
 Source code for a Movie Trailer website.

-the website can be opened in two was:
+the website can be opened in two ways:
 1. running th code souce of the file entertainment_center.py
 2. throuh opening the file fresh_tomatoes.html